hwong103/bayesian-ab-tester/README.md

 - **Bayesian Analysis**: Calculate conversion rates, relative uplift, credible intervals, and probability that variant B is better than control A
 - **Sample Size Estimation**: Determine how many additional samples you need to reach your desired confidence level
 - **History Tracking**: Save and review past test results
-- **Cross-Device Sync**: Sync your test history across devices using GitHub Gist
+- **Cross-Device Sync**: Sync your test history across devices using Supabase
 - **Export to CSV**: Export your test results for further analysis
 - **Progress Visualization**: Track test progress over time with interactive charts